 The Financial Transactions the Scheme does make are, in the main, in relation to costs.
-Due to limited funds, Dalriada is not preparing audited Reports and Accounts for the Scheme.
-The Pensions Regulator is aware of this approach.
+Due to the many complex issues currently faced by the Scheme, including but not limited to the allocation of costs and potential tax charges, alongside the limited availability of scheme funds, Annual Scheme Accounts will not be prepared.